 - Conducted 900 events and more than 350 training programs

 - AIM has provided approximately Rs.
-6 crore of seed fund
+6 crores of seed fund

-- Established more than 350 collaborations for the development of ecosystem
+- Established more than 350 collaborations for the development of the ecosystem

 National Innovation Initiative